PCSX2/pcsx2-net-www/docs/setup/dumping.md

   <Image src={require("./img/k3b_source.webp").default} />
 - Go to the Image tab and determine the destination folder for the dump
   <Image src={require("./img/k3b_name.webp").default} />
-- Click on Start and wait for the dumping process to be completed.
+- Click on Start and wait for the dumping process to complete.
 Depending on the game size, this will take some time

 <Image src={require("./img/k3b_dumping.webp").default} />

-### Dumping PS2 disc using DD (more advanced)
+### Using DD (more advanced)

 :::caution
 DD can cause data loss if not used carefully.